Management, Product & Project job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-06

 Entry-Level Candidates

-Best target: Associate project coordinator, implementation analyst, business analyst, or junior product operations paths that let you prove execution before asking for full PM ownership.
+Best target: Associate coordinator, business analyst, implementation, or junior project roles that let you prove delivery ownership before aiming at full PM titles.

 Mid-Career Candidates